B.S. Civil Engineering

 Students are assigned an Undergraduate Advising Center advisor prior to the freshmen year.
-This advisor works with the student through the freshman and sophomore years.
+This advisor works with the student for the freshman through pre-junior years.
 The Undergraduate Advising Center website lists the undergraduate advising staff.

 Students must take 3 of their 6 electives in one of the following concentration areas: